Ali Al Salem Air Base: Gulf War

 Ali Al Salem Air Base was the last to be overrun during the Iraqi invasion of Kuwait.
 By August 1990, it was the only Kuwaiti air base not occupied by Iraq.
 A small number of Kuwaiti regulars, staff officers, and the base Commander, General Saber Suwaidan stayed to fight and organize resupply missions from Saudi Arabia.

 By the end of the day, Ali Al Salem had been overrun.
 Upon discovery by the Iraqi military, the Kuwaiti General was hanged from the base flagpole by Iraqi troops.
 New flagpoles have since been installed, however as of December 2012, the original pole still stands.

 The remaining Kuwaiti military personnel were lined up outside the old Kuwaiti officers' club and shot.
 While no longer used, the building and bullet holes remain.

 Operation Desert Fox and Operation Telic

 The Royal Air Force operated out of Ali Al Salem from early 1998, just before Operation Desert Fox.
-The RAF detachment consisted of various non-formed units, and a rotating Squadron of Panavia Tornado GR1s and later Tornado GR4s.
-The base was rapidly expanded in early 2003 to base the Joint Helicopter Command assets prior to the start of Operation Telic, the British designation for the US-designated Operation Iraqi Freedom.
+The RAF detachment consisted of non-formed units, and a rotating Squadron of Panavia Tornado GR1s and later Tornado GR4s.
+In early 2003, the base was rapidly expanded to base the Joint Helicopter Command assets prior to the start of Operation Telic, the British designation for the US-designated Operation Iraqi Freedom.

 During the war, the RAF amalgamated five Tornado GR4 Squadrons based at AAS to form the Ali Al Salem Combat Air Wing, commanded by Wing Commander Paddy Teakle OBE (OC 31 Squadron).
 He was awarded the DSO for his leadership.

-The RAF had relocated to Al Udeid Air Base, Qatar by 2004, though some elements remained through 2008, and it serves as a backup and emergency strip for RAF operations.
+By 2004, the RAF had relocated to Al Udeid Air Base, Qatar, though some elements remained until 2008.
+It serves as a backup and emergency strip for RAF operations.

+2026 Iran war

+During the 2026 Iran war the number of Italian troops was reduced from 300 to 100.
+The Italian Armed Forces contingent was entrenched in the base and remained under the cover of bunkers.

+On 6 April 2026, 15 Americans were wounded in an overnight Iranian drone strike on the base.

+On 30 May 2026, Bloomberg News reported, citing a person familiar with the incident that debris from a downed Fateh-110 missile fell on the base, slightly injuring roughly five American soldiers and contractors and destroying one US MQ-9 Reaper drone and causing serious damage to at least one more.